Estonia Reports First Coronavirus Case - UrduPoint

 Estonia Reports First Coronavirus Case

-Estonia reported its first coronavirus case on Thursday, a day after the man returned to the Baltic nation of just 1.3 million people from his homeland Iran
+Estonia reported its first coronavirus case on Thursday, a day after the man returned to the Baltic nation from a business trip in his homeland Iran

-Tallinn, (UrduPoint / Pakistan Point News - 27th Feb, 2020 ) :Estonia reported its first coronavirus case on Thursday, a day after the man returned to the Baltic nation of just 1.3 million people from his homeland Iran.
+Tallinn, (UrduPoint / Pakistan Point News - 27th Feb, 2020 ) :Estonia reported its first coronavirus case on Thursday, a day after the man returned to the Baltic nation from a business trip in his homeland Iran.

+Social Affairs Minister Tanel Kiik told public broadcaster ERR that the Iranian citizen is currently hospitalised.

-Local media said the man arrived in Tallinn by bus from the Latvian capital Riga.
+Local media said the man contacted the health authorities himself after arriving in Tallinn by bus from the Latvian capital Riga, where he flew in from Istanbul.

 "For now, there are no plans of putting cities in quarantine following this one case," Kiik said.